 200+ Jury Trials & 70+ Years of Collective Experience

 What is menacing?
 It is a charge that applies to a wide range of circumstances, including alleged stalking.
-Because of this, misunderstandings on the part of the police or the alleged victim are often the cause for this criminal charge.
+Because of this, misunderstandings on the part of the police or the alleged victim are often the cause of this criminal charge.

 The Cleveland menacing defense attorneys at Patituce & Associates vigorously defend the rights of accused people throughout the state of Ohio.
 If you have been accused of the crime of menacing, contact our firm immediately to schedule a free and confidential case review.
 As these charges can easily be overblown, our goal is to ensure that your rights are protected throughout the entire criminal process and that you are treated fairly by the Ohio courts.